-JBF: Your most recent cookbook was Baking with Less Sugar.
+JBF: One of your recent cookbooks was Baking with Less Sugar.
 Has your approach to baking changed since developing those recipes and writing the book?

 JC: I’ve always had a less sugary sweet tooth than most people.
 I adore desserts but can’t do anything too sweet.
 Creating recipes for this book reminded me that when you bake with less sugar you have more opportunity to highlight the flavors of everything else in the recipe.
 In new recipe development at Flour we’ve worked hard to focus on the flavors in the recipe rather than relying on just adding more sugar to make something taste better.
 Our new vegan power bar is a good example: there’s a bit of maple to sweeten the bar, but there’s a bigger focus on the flavors of the almonds, cherries, oats, and cacao nibs that make this bar special.

-JBF: Do you have any advice for home bakers who are cracking open Baking with Less Sugar, or who are interested in reducing sugar in baked goods in general?
+JBF: Do you have any advice for home bakers who are interested in reducing sugar in their baked goods?